Complete exceptional surgeries on two-bridge links: Introduction

 \section{Introduction}

+Given an $n$-component link $L$ in a 3-manifold $M$, the following operation is called a \textit{Dehn surgery on $L$}: removing an open tubular neighborhood $\text{Int}N(L)$ of $L$ from $M$, and gluing $n$ solid tori to $M- \text{Int}N(L)$ along the torus boundary components $\partial N( L )$.
+The operation is called a \textit{Dehn surgery on a component $L_i$ of $L$} if we glue only one solid torus along $\partial N(L_i)$ after removing $\text{Int}N(L)$.
+One of the motivations to study Dehn surgery is given by the famous result \cite[Theorem 5.8.2]{Thurston1978}: On each component of a hyperbolic link, there are only finitely many Dehn surgeries yielding non-hyperbolic manifolds.
+Here, a 3-manifold is said to be \textit{hyperbolic} if it admits a complete hyperbolic metric of finite volume, and a link is called hyperbolic if its complement is a hyperbolic 3-manifold.
+In view of this, a Dehn surgery on a hyperbolic link giving a non-hyperbolic manifold is said to be an \textit{exceptional surgery}.

-As an extension to the studies of exceptional surgeries on hyperbolic two-bridge links \cite{GodaHayashiSong2009, Ichihara2012, Wu1999}, in this paper, we give a complete list of hyperbolic two-bridge links which can admit complete exceptional surgeries.
-Whole of candidates of surgery slopes of them are also given.
-Here, by a \emph{complete exceptional} surgery on a hyperbolic link of $n$ components along the slopes $(\gamma_1, \dots, \gamma_n)$, we mean Dehn surgery on whole components of the link to obtain a closed non-hyperbolic 3-manifold such that all its proper sub-fillings (namely, those obtained by replacing at least one non-empty surgery slope with an empty one) are hyperbolic.
+In the research of exceptional surgery, related to knot theory, there are several studies of exceptional surgeries for well-known classes of links in the 3-sphere $S^3$.
+In this paper, as an extension of studies for two-bridge links in $S^3$ \cite{GodaHayashiSong2009, Ichihara2012, Wu1999}, we give a list of hyperbolic two-bridge links which includes all such links admitting complete exceptional surgeries.
+Also given are all the candidates of \textit{surgery slopes}, that is, the slopes determined by the meridians of the attached solid tori.
+The completeness of our list will be argued in the next project.

+Here, we call a Dehn surgery on a two-bridge link $L$ along surgery slopes $(\gamma_1, \gamma_2)$ a \emph{complete exceptional surgery} if it produces a closed non-hyperbolic 3-manifold, but the surgery on one component of $L$ along $\gamma_i$ yields a hyperbolic manifold with a single cusp for $i=1,2$.
+We remark that exceptional surgeries on one component of two-bridge links are already classified in \cite{Ichihara2012}.

-For a continued fraction $[a_1, \dots , a_k]$ with non-zero integers $a_1, \dots, a_k$, let $L_{[a_1, \dots , a_k]}$ denote the two-bridge link in the 3-sphere $S^3$, which is represented by a diagram in Figure~\ref{fig:2bridge}.
-(Also see Figure~\ref{fig:twists}.)
-If $[a_1, \dots , a_k] = p/q$, then we also denote the link, called the two-bridge link of type $p/q$, by $L_{p/q}$.
-Note that, following \cite{FloydHatcher, HatcherThurston1985}, we denote by $[a_1, . . . , a_k]$ the following subtractive continued fraction:
+Recall that a link in $S^3$ is called a \textit{two-bridge link} if it admits a diagram with exactly two maxima and two minima.
+Concerning two-bridge links, we follow the notation in \cite{GodaHayashiSong2009, Ichihara2012, Wu1999}.
+That is, for a continued fraction $[a_1, \dots , a_k]$ with non-zero integers $a_1, \dots, a_k$, let $L_{[a_1, \dots , a_k]}$ denote the two-bridge link in $S^3$ represented by the diagram in Figure~\ref{fig:2bridge}.
+Also see Figure~\ref{fig:twists}.
+If $[a_1, \dots , a_k] = p/q$, then we also denote the link by $L_{p/q}$, and call the two-bridge link of type $p/q$.
+Note that, following the references \cite{FloydHatcher, HatcherThurston1985}, we denote by $[a_1, . . . , a_k]$ the following subtractive continued fraction:

 Then our main theorem is the following.